FreeTubeApp/FreeTube-Docs/faq.md

 ## Can I import my YouTube subscriptions over to FreeTube?
 Yes!
 You can head over to the [importing your YouTube subscriptions](/usage/importing-subscriptions) page to learn more.

+## Could You Please Implement X/Y/Z Feature?

+Probably.
+As long as it isn't to added new services or port to new platforms, we can consider adding a new feature (See above questions).
+Keep in mind that just because a feature is suggested doesn't mean it'll get worked on right away.
+We try to plan what we'll be working on well ahead of time to keep ourselves organized.
+If you'd like to see a certain feature prioritized, consider submitting a pull request.

+## I Found an Issue!

+If you've found a problem with FreeTube, please look through the [common issues](/usage/common-issues) first.
+If the issue is outside of those, consider [creating an issue](community/creating-an-issue) on GitHub.

+## How Can I Help Contribute to the Project?

+We are open to accepting help from anyone regardless of your skill set.
+The simplest way you can help is by [creating an issue](/community/creating-an-issue) or by helping add more documentation.
+If you know more than one language, we would love it if you helped with [translating to your native language](/community/translations).

+If you're a developer and would like to contribute code, please see our [Getting Started](/development/getting-started) guide to learn more.

 ## Electron is bad, please use something else.
 I understand the frustration that some of you have.
 Electron has become overused and over relied on for a lot of projects.
 This results in many projects being very resource heavy even for simple tasks.
 I personally agree that more projects should put the effort into more native solutions.
 I'll try to give my reasoning as to why I use Electron versus something else.